UKHomeOffice/paf/apps/common/views/content/accessibility.md

 At this time, this service does not contain any content that is exempt from the regulations

-# What we’re doing to improve accessibility

-We are developing functionality to alert the user their session is about to time out and allow them to extend the session.
-We are aiming to deliver this in Q2 2024.

 # Preparation of this accessibility statement

 This statement was prepared on 18 March 2024.
-It was last reviewed on 18 March 2024.
+It was last reviewed on 05 March 2025.

 This website was last tested on 18 March 2024 against the WCAG [2.1 or 2.2] AA standard.